Religion in Morocco: Islam

 - Even though the Moroccan dress code is not as strict as in other Muslim countries, Islam has fully highlighted modesty and dignity.
 Therefore, dressing modestly and being thoughtful will surely be appreciated.
 It is a fabulous way to show appreciation and respect.
 Morocco is not strict regarding the outfit.
 Thus, it has the liberty of what to wear as long as it is not excessive.

-- Women must ensure that their outfit does not reveal shoulders or upper legs.
+- Women must ensure that their outfits do not reveal shoulders or upper legs.
 The outfit needs to be loose and not too tight to attract attention.
 These same principles apply to men as they, too, need to dress modestly.
-It is important to note that there are some Moroccans who wear modern and revealing outfits, and they do not follow the teaching of Islam.
+It is important to note that there are some Moroccans who wear modern and revealing outfits, and they do not follow the teachings of Islam.

 - While visiting Morocco, avoid public displays of affection such as hugging and kissing.
 These practices will surely be disrespectful and inconsiderate.
 Morocco highly respects other religious minorities and tourists who come to visit.
 Thus, it is vital to consider what Moroccan people consider respectful.